Higher order representation stability and ordered configuration spaces of manifolds: Configuration spaces

 \begin{question} Is there a function $f:\N_0 \times \N_0 \times \N_0 \m \N_0$ such that for all $\mathfrak L_d^n$-modules $W$ with $\deg H_0^{\mathfrak L_d^n}(W)=g$ and $\deg H_1^{\mathfrak L_d^n}(W)=r$, then $\deg H_i^{\mathfrak L_d^n}(W) \leq f(g,r,i)$? \end{question}

 An affirmative answer to Question \ref{higherCE} for $d=n=2$ would allow us to prove a quantitative version of Theorem \ref{maintheorem}.
-An affirmative answer to either of these two questions for $d>2$ seems relevant to establishing tertiary and higher order representation stability results, although more ideas appear to be needed.
+An affirmative answer to either of these two questions for $d>2$ seems relevant to establishing tertiary and higher order representation stability, though more ideas appear to be needed.